amomen9/PostgreSQL/Sample Databases/README.md

 Copy the files to the client from which you want to export Northwind data to using `psql` command

 a.
-Northwind_schema and data_with namespace.sql
+Schema Classified Tables (Northwind_schema and data_with namespace.sql)

 Modified lorint full database creation sql script with added backward compatibility for role "admin".
  It suffices to run the following to install the database completely: